 Hello PragmaticMom Readers!

-Some of my favorite middle grade books growing up—as well as now as a parent who reads nightly with my kids—has themes around discovering oneself.
-When I look back to my own experiences growing up as a Filipina American, much of how I explored my world and community was through the integral process of dreaming, trying, learning, failing, and succeeding.
+Some of my favorite middle-grade books growing up—as well as now as a parent who reads nightly with my kids—have themes around discovering oneself.
+When I look back to my own experiences growing up as a Filipina American, much of how I explored my world and community was through the integration process of dreaming, trying, learning, failing, and succeeding.

 Now that my book is finally out in the world (YAY!), I’d love it if you’d check it out.
 It’s all about family, friendship, and what makes a house a true home.
 Thank you, PragmaticMom, for including LOU in this great post about AAPI KidLit authors and illustrators.

 10 Upcoming Middle Grade Novels of Self-Discovery

 10. The Benefits of Being an Octopus by Ann Braden

 Seventh-grader Zoey lives in a trailer with her family and has her hands full helping to take care of her younger siblings.
 After joining the debate club Zoey discovers a new way to look at the world—and the courage to speak up in this moving novel that explores the cultural divides around the class. [middle grade, ages 8 and up]

 9. The Boy, the Boat, and the Beast by Samantha M. Clark